paulcockrell/tagc-website/src/pages/index.md

       the Barn.
 If you have any problems, please contact Bill Gordon, either at the club or through the Contact Us page.
     type: info
-  - text: This is a test
-    type: primary
-  - text: This is another test
-    type: primary
 intro:
   blurbs:
     - image: /img/indoor-range.jpg